Family searches for student missing in France

 The family said the U.S. Embassy can’t release any information because DeLand didn’t sign a release and they are bound by privacy laws.

-His family said Congresswoman Claudia Tenney has started a Congressional Inquiry for Ken Jr. They have also involved the FBI.
-If anyone has any information, you can leave a tip on the website located here, or call the Office of Safety and Security at (585) 385-8025.
+His family said U.S. Rep. Claudia Tenney has started a Congressional Inquiry for Ken Jr. and that the FBI is also involved.

+Anyone with information can leave a tip on the website located here or call the Office of Safety and Security at 585-385-8025.